Large Sample Properties of Partitioning-Based Series Estimators: Introduction

 \section{Introduction}

 We study the standard nonparametric regression setup, where $\{(y_i,\bx_i'), i = 1, \ldots n\}$ is a random sample from the model

 for a scalar response $y_i$ and a $d$-vector of continuously distributed covariates $\bx_i = (x_{1,i}, \ldots, x_{d,i})'$ with compact support $\mathcal{X}$.
 The object of interest is the unknown regression function $\mu(\cdot)$ and its derivatives.
-In this paper we focus on \emph{partitioning-based}, or locally-supported, series (linear sieve) least squares regression estimators.
-These are characterized by two features.
-First, the support $\mathcal{X}$ is partitioned into non-overlapping cells and these are used to form a set of basis functions.
+We focus on \emph{partitioning-based}, or locally-supported, series (linear sieve) least squares regression estimators, which are characterized by two features.
+First, the support $\mathcal{X}$ is partitioned into non-overlapping cells, which are then used to form a set of basis functions.
 Second, the final fit is determined by a least squares regression using these bases.
-The key distinguishing characteristic is that each basis function is nonzero on only a small, contiguous set of cells of the partition.
-This contrasts with, for example, global polynomial approximations.
-Popular examples of partitioning-based estimators are splines, compact-supported wavelets, and piecewise polynomials.
+The key distinguishing characteristic is that each basis function is nonzero only on a small, contiguous set of cells of the partition.
+Popular examples include splines, compactly supported wavelets, and piecewise polynomials.
 For this class of estimators, we develop novel bias approximations, integrated mean squared error (IMSE) expansions useful for tuning parameter selection, and pointwise and uniform estimation and inference results, with and without bias correction techniques.

 A partitioning-based estimator is made precise by the partition of $\mathcal{X}$ and basis expansion used.
 Let $\Delta=\{\delta_{l} \subset \mathcal{X}: 1 \leq l \leq \bar{\kappa}\}$ be a collection of $\bar{\kappa}$ open and disjoint sets, the closure of whose union is $\mathcal{X}$ (or, more generally, covers $\mathcal{X}$).
 We restrict $\delta_{l}$ to be polyhedral, which allows for tensor products of (marginally-formed) intervals as well as other popular partitioning shapes.
 Based on this partition, the dictionary of $K$ basis functions, each of order $m$ (e.g., $m=4$ for cubic splines) is denoted by $\bx_i \mapsto \bp(\bx_i) := \bp(\bx_i;\Delta,m)=(p_1(\bx_i;\Delta,m),\cdots,p_K(\bx_i;\Delta,m))'$.
 For $\bx \in \mathcal{X}$ and $\bq = (q_1, \ldots, q_d)'\in\mathbb{Z}_+^d$, the partial derivative $\partial^\bq\mu(\bx)$ is estimated by least squares regression